thibault-jouan/uh-wm/README.md

 rspec           # Run unit test suite
 ```

-  Prefix the commands as `bundle exec COMMAND` to use bundler.
+  Prefix the commands as `bundle exec COMMAND` if you're using
+bundler.

 ### Running uhwm within a nested X session